 What Should You Do?

-A good piece of advice if you have been harmed by a defamatory communication and you think it rises to a defamation per se claim, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you have been harmed by a defamatory communication and you think it rises to a defamation per se claim, is to speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 - Florida Defamation of Character Lawsuits

-- How To Recover Emotional Distress Damages Without a Physical Injury in Florida
+- How Do You Recover Emotional Distress Damages in Florida?

 - Can You Sue for a Bad Review?
 Sure.
 Libel, Slander, and Defamation Lawsuits for Negative Reviews

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.